Saturday, April 29, 2017

 Jeff making short precise casts with the Hardy Trout Fisher fly rod on a small Southeast Minnesota trout stream.

 It turns out that the casting was excellent, but the catching left something to be desired.
 I fished The Test, and Jeff, The Trout Fisher.
 (I'd done some lobbying in advance.)
 In a couple hours, we tried a range of nymphs and dries, but nothing seemed to click.
 It appeared that we'd missed an early trico hatch (or so said the streamside spiderwebs), and the tiny blue-winged olives were spotty.
-The rises were few, mostly confined to flat water, and brought only refusals.
-Nymphs didn't do any better.
-We appeared to have neatly tucked ourselves between hatches.
-It wasn't until we decided to move on to another stream that Jeff picked up a couple on nymphs while fishing back to the truck.

 Jeff picking up a brown trout on The Trout Fisher by Hardy Fly Rods on a Southeast Minnesota stream.

 I did get to drop a few casts with dries in front of a riser in a braided current, which I thought might give me a shot.
 It was a nice idea.
-I don't believe had ever cast a smoother rod.
+I don't believe I had ever cast a smoother rod.
 The Test has a slowish, smooth action that let me put delicate casts right in that trout's feeding lane.
 For once, my presentation wasn't the problem.

 Casting The Test fiberglass fly rod by Hardy on a Southeast Minnesota trout stream.

 But this fish was perfectly placed behind a sunken branch, making it nearly impossible to get the right drift.
 After too many casts, I got a refusal and gave up on him.
-I started casting to a spot a few feet away that looked suspicious, but by then I was just casting, so with the fish hit, I fumbled the hook set and missed it.
+I started casting to a spot a few feet away that looked suspicious, but by then I was just casting, so when the fish hit, I fumbled the hook set and missed it.
 He felt it, and that was that.
-It was particularly tough to miss like that on a day that was by all indications going to be a slow one.
+It was tough to miss like that on a day that was by all indications going to be a slow one.

 Our next stop, even smaller water, put us in front of a few more rising trout.
 I picked up a couple brown trout on a size 18 BWO and missed a few others.
 We caught a few, and that seemed like a victory.
 When we'd fished the stretch we wanted, we moved back to the Root, in the park, to hit a couple last spots before hitting the road.

-About to give up on that spot, I suddenly felt a fish.
-Barely.
-I was sure it was a small one, until it stopped moving toward me and instead put its nose to the bottom of the river looking for a sunken log.
-This was a real fish.
-And it bent the Hardy Test way into the butt.
-There was enough behind this rod to keep it away from the log and keep it from running.
+There was enough behind this rod to keep the trout away from the log and keep it from running.
 We measured the fish at about 16 3/4 inches.
-Jeff put the tape measure to it, so I had a real measurement and a witness.
+Jeff put the tape to it, so I had a real measurement and a witness.
 That's a good fish for these waters, and I was able to get past the thought that there might be more in that drop-off, and we called it.

 A nice brown trout caught on a Southeast Minnesota stream with the Hardy's The Test fly rod.